ChatLingual/docs/webform/README.md

 ### `chatlingual.webform.configs[type].conversation: () => Conversation`

 The `conversation()` function returns an object that's sent along to ChatLingual.
-The data returned by this is specific to the conversation, and the fields depend on the type of form submission.
+The object returned by this is specific to the conversation, and the fields depend on the type of form submission.
 There aren't any required fields when the submission type is `submitEmail`, but either the `id` or `externalId` properties are required when the submission type is `submitEmailReply`.

 ```ts
 type Conversation {